zapatovolador/InventoryApp/README.md

 A RESTful API built in C# using ASP.NET Core to manage a product inventory.
-This project applies solid design principles such as Single Responsibility, Dependency Inversion, and the Repository Pattern, with in-memory data persistence.
+This project applies solid design principles such as Single Responsibility, Dependency Inversion, the Repository Pattern and Singleton Pattern, with in-memory data persistence.

 ## Features